Scholarship Fundraiser Resounding Success

 For most people, celebrating a birthday means receiving gifts.
 But for UALR alumnus Travis “Tre’ Day” Rowan of Power 92 Jams, celebrating his birthday has become about giving back to his alma mater.

-Rowan raised more than $3,000 this past July at his Celebrity Birthday Bowling Bash, money that will go to fund his Treday.com scholarship project.
-The scholarships are for high school seniors planning to major in mass communications at UALR and will be awarded this year through a contest where applicants will be asked to submit a news story in either radio, television or newspaper format about the impact of the Central High School desegregation crisis of 1957.
+Rowan has raised more than $25,000 that funds his Treday.com scholarship project.
+The scholarships are for high school seniors planning to major in mass communications at UALR and is awarded every year through a contest where applicants will be asked to submit a news story in either radio, television or newspaper format about the impact of the Central High School desegregation crisis of 1957.

-The bowling event drew 186 bowlers on 16 teams, each of which were captained by celebrities including UALR’s own Derek Fisher of the Los Angeles Lakers, former Razorback Joe Johnson of the Phoenix Suns, Olympic gold medalist and professional boxer Jermaine Taylor and bowling legend Pete Weber.
+The bowling events drew about 200 bowlers each year, some of which were captained by celebrities including UALR’s own Derek Fisher, former Razorback Joe Johnson, Olympic gold medalist and professional boxer Jermaine Taylor and bowling legend Pete Weber.

 “I never thought it would get to the level it has,” Rowan said.
 “It started out with just me and a few friends getting together to bowl.
 We’d do birthday parties and I’d give the money to certain organizations.
-This year, I felt like I had enough connections to something to give back.
+I feel like I have enough connections to something to give back.
 I came up with the bowling idea because my mother and I bowl in a league on the weekends.
 I figured everyone has bowled at least some time in their life.”

-Rowan said his mother contributed, in addition to his love for bowling, the idea for a silent auction that was held during the event and accounted for about half of the money raised.
-Rowan said his original goal was to raise $2,000 in order to offer a $1,000 scholarship and cover the event’s expenses, but after the success of July’s event, he can now offer first, second and third place scholarships.
+Rowan said his mother contributed, in addition to his love for bowling, the idea of a silent auction that is held during the event and accounts for about half of the money raised each year.
+Rowan said his original goal was to raise $2,000 in order to offer a $1,000 scholarship and cover the event’s expenses, but after the success of the first event, he can now give more towards the scholarship.

 Rowan graduated summa cum laude from UALR in 2000 with a degree in Radio, Television and Film.
 He has worked for Power 92 since 1996, where he started as an intern.